HL7/smart-app-launch/input/pages/brands.md

   },
   "extension": [
     {
-      // (1..*) The Patient Access Endpoint's FHIR Version.
+      // (1..*) The User Access Endpoint's FHIR Version.
 This Extension
       // is a denormalization to help clients focus on supported endpoints.
       "url": "http://hl7.org/fhir/StructureDefinition/endpoint-fhir-version",
       "valueCode": "4.0.1"